silentorb/marloth-story/books/fairytale/part2.md

 "Oh, I've always had it.
 I only wear it on special occasions."

 Zombies don't know fear.
-They have nothing to fear.
+They have no life to fear for.
 But contrary to popular belief, they do feel something.
-They feel happy, or at least something close to it.
+They feel happy, or at least a passable counterfeit.
 It comes from being completely animated without the need of things like glands, nerves, and organs.
 If they had anything to worry about, they didn't know about it.
 But James was not happy.
 He hadn't been happy since he had found the book.
 And now he was terrified.